vishalgautamm/chat-app/README.md

 # App description

-Minimalistic chat applcation using NodeJS and Express framework
+Chat applcation using NodeJS and Express framework

 # Instructions